 Dogs often sigh when it feels relaxed and comfortable, especially after finishing a particular activity that they enjoy doing.
 As an extra indication, your dog might go for a nap after it’s spent goofing around.

 Maybe it’s a game they just finished.
-Or perhaps, something you did made their day.
-Whatever it is, you should carefully note down everything that keeps your dog relaxed.
+Or perhaps, something you did make their day.
+Whatever it is, you should carefully note everything that keeps your dog relaxed.
 Remember to engage your dog in those activities to keep him stress-free.

 Reason 3: They Feel Fatigued

 Just like the sigh of relaxation, your dog might leave a sigh before falling asleep.
-Sighing helps them unwind the day’s fatigue, prepping them up for a good night’s sleep.
+Sighing helps them unwind from the day’s fatigue, preparing them for a good night’s sleep.

 DO NOT confuse the sigh of a tired dog with that of a lazy dog.
-Ageing dogs can constantly be found sighing and tired all the time.
+Aging dogs can constantly be found sighing and tired all the time.
 And it’s completely natural.

 Sudden signs of lethargy, however, can indicate some other problem.

 Consult a veterinarian if your young, energetic puppy keeps sighing constantly.
 You might be required to change your dog’s diet and feed them more nutritious food.

 Reason 4: Your Dog is Happy!

 Is your dog wagging his tail, sighing repetitively, with his tongue drooping down?
 It can mean only one thing.
 He is happy!